 Another thing this region is spoiled with is fantastic markets, offering fresh produce and unique creations from local farmers and artisans.

-There are a host of weekly farmers markets within a 30-minute drive of Elements of Byron on weekday mornings as well as monthly weekends markets that alternate between locations.
-Here, you can taste the freshest produce from all across this rich farming region, as well as meeting the farmers in-person.
+You’ll find a series of markets across the region, all within a 45-minute drive of Elements of Byron on weekday mornings as well as monthly weekend markets that alternate between locations.
+Here, you can taste the freshest produce from across this rich farming region, as well as meeting the farmers in-person.
 Each is set in a park, so grab some yummy snacks and enjoy an impromptu picnic!
 The perfect start to any family day trip!

 If you’re looking for more creative inspiration and local crafts, head to one of the arts and crafts markets dotted throughout the Byron region.

 To the north, Murwillumbah’s Makers & Finders Market is a hub for vintage wares and artisan produce, featuring live music and a plenty of mature trees to laze beneath.
 The focus is on arts, fashion and design, so it’s a great place to get creatively-minded kids’ inspiration flowing.
 It happens every third Saturday of the month and is a 45-minute drive from the resort.

 Or visit one of the region’s oldest arts and crafts markets – it’s over 35-years-old!
 The Channon Market is held every second Sunday of the month and is a 45-minute drive for the resort.
 It’s retained its ‘Make it, Bake it, Grow it’ ethos as well as its laid-back, creative vibe.
 Expect to find some unique arts and crafts gems to take home, enjoy the quality live entertainment and generally let time slow down as the kids enjoy the space to run around in this idyllic hinterland village.

 If so far you’ve thought, “that sounds nice, but the kids will never go along with it”, then perhaps it’s time to pull out a bargaining chip: the range of theme parks just up the road.